drmbt/DRMBT-TD_shared/ValueLadder/README.md

 	The operater path of the parameter owner you wish to target
 parameter : str
 	the parName of the parameter whose value you wish to affect
+label : str
-width : int
+	If specified, a draggable panel displaying the label will be available width : int
 	The width of the valueLadder popMenu
 height : int